PEAK AND OPTIMAL PERFORMANCE BIOFEEDBACK

 How biofeedback helps to reach optimal/peak performance

-3. Physical performance: EMG biofeedback can help individuals improve their muscle activation and control, leading to better physical performance.
+- Physical performance: EMG biofeedback can help individuals improve their muscle activation and control, leading to better physical performance.

-5. Cognitive function: Neurofeedback can help individuals improve their cognitive function, including memory and processing speed, which can be critical for optimal performance in many professions.
+- Cognitive function: Neurofeedback can help individuals improve their cognitive function, including memory and processing speed, which can be critical for optimal performance in many professions.

 By using biofeedback techniques to improve physiological responses, individuals can optimize their performance and achieve their professional goals.
-However, it is important to note that biofeedback is not a magic solution and requires consistent practice and effort to achieve optimal results.
+However, it is essential to note that biofeedback is not a magic solution and requires consistent practice and effort to achieve optimal results.

 Role of Attention, Concentration and Memory in optimal/peak performance and professional success